viezel/napp.alloy.adapter.restsql/README.md

 ## Changelog

+**v0.1.28**
+Added support for `returnExactServerResponse` which is useful for remote search.

 **v0.1.27**
 Bug fix for building sql queries. typeof array corrected to _.isArray

 **v0.1.26**
-Added support parentNode as a function for custom parsing. thanks @FokkeZB
+Added support for `parentNode` as a function for custom parsing. thanks @FokkeZB

 **v0.1.25**
 More bugfixes